Octavius-Dante/Tetra-Proxima/CAPM-DAY-2/Readme.md

 </br>

 > [!NOTE]
-> Earlier in ABAP these sy-datum and sy-uname and sy-uzit details of SAP standard is used to fill chanegd by, changed date, created by
+> Earlier in ABAP these sy-datum and sy-uname and sy-uzit details of SAP standard is used to fill changed by, changed date, created by
 > all these functionalities are automatically taken care by aspect defined from this <b>'@sap/cds/common'</b>
-> it is stil evolving and these things are developed by SAP to focus less on technical and more on business need and requirement
+> it is still evolving and these things are developed by SAP to focus less on technical and more on business need and requirement

 </br>
 </br>